Top 7 RevOps Challenges and How to Solve Them

 Run regular cross-functional pipeline reviews to surface issues early.
 Bring sales, marketing, and customer success into the same room weekly to walk through the pipeline.
 Identify where deals are stalling and fix the root cause together.

-5. Limited Visibility into Pipeline and Performance
+5. Limited visibility into pipeline and performance

-Leadership asks for a pipeline report and gets three different numbers from three different teams.
+You'll know you have this problem when: Leadership asks for a pipeline report and gets three different numbers from three different teams.
 No one trusts the data.
 Sales forecasting becomes guesswork because the underlying information keeps changing.

 Sales pulls numbers from the CRM.
 Marketing pulls numbers from their automation platform.
 Finance has a spreadsheet.
 Each system defines pipeline differently, counts stages differently, and updates at different times.